jchabloz/verisocks/docs/src/tcp_protocol.rst

 * JSON payload fields:

   * :json:`"command": "set"` Command name
   * :json:`"sel":` (string): Sub-command selector.
-This field is optional to ensure back-compatibility with previous versions of the protocol.
+This field is *optional* to ensure back-compatibility with previous versions of the protocol.
 If it is not provided, the command `set` will behave as :json:`"sel": "value"`.
 The following values are possible:

     * :json:`"sel": "value"` (default) - A signal value is set,
     * :json:`"sel": "clk_en"` - A clock signal is enabled or disabled (only
-      supported with Verilator),
+      supported with Verilator integration API),
     * :json:`"sel": "clk_cfg"` - A clock signal is configured (only supported
-      with Verilator) by specifying its period duration and duty cycle.
+      with Verilator integration API) by specifying its period duration and duty cycle.

   Independently of the value for the field ``"sel"``, the ``"path"`` field has to be provided as follows: